ShareTraitProject/ShareTraitDatabase/sharatrait-database-v1/db-publish/README.md

 This repository contains 5 files (including this `README.md` file):

 - `ShareTrait-database-v1.2.0.db`: ShareTrait DB database version 1.2.0

 - `master-query-all.sql`: SQL query for generating the master query, see [Master Query SQL file description section ](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-queries/master-query.md) for running the query.

-- `master-query-output.csv`: output file by running the SQL query `master-query-all.sql`.
+- `master-query-output.csv`: output file obtained by running the SQL query `master-query-all.sql`.

-- `ShareTrait-dataset-database-mapping.csv`: contains the ShareTrait dataset attribute mapping (name of file header *sharetrait_dataset_col_name*) to the ShareTrait database v1.2.0 attributes (having header name: *sharetrait db attribute*) that are provided in the master-query.csv output file.
+- `ShareTrait-dataset-database-mapping.csv`: contains the ShareTrait dataset attribute mapping (name of file header *sharetrait_dataset_col_name*) to the ShareTrait database v1.2.0 attributes (having header name: *sharetrait db attribute*) that are provided in the `master-query-output.csv` output file.

-## Description and usage of SQL and CSV files of this published repository
+## Description of the SQL and CSV files of this published repository

 - The SQL file `master-query-all.sql` is the SQL query that generates the complete Sharetrait dataset version 1.0.0, csv format, under the name `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904).
 - the `master-query-all.sql` selects all the mapping attributes items found in [Shatrait DB attribute mapping to sharetrait_dataset_col_name](https://github.com/ShareTraitProject/ShareTraitDatabase/blob/main/sharatrait-database-v1/db-documentation/ShareTrait-dataset-database-mapping.csv), thus reproduces the complete data contained in the dataset `ShareTrait_DataBase_v1.0.0.csv`, Published in Zenodo July 12, 2023 | Version 1.0.0, [DOI](https://doi.org/10.5281/zenodo.8138904).
 In terms of values, in particular to measurements and trait characteristics, this query reproduces all information with complete association as found in the original dataset of version 1.0.0.